People with a disability in Victoria

 Facts about disability, including the incidence of disability in the community, and economic and social outcomes of people with a disability are provided in this section.
 There is also information about the Victorian Disability Advisory Council (VDAC).

-For more information, see the Victorian state disability plan.
+For more information, see the Victorian state disability plan(link is external).

 • About disability